The Irwin Q&A Case Study

 Irwin M&E is a contractor that provides the full range of mechanical, electrical and FM services to clients across the public and private sectors throughout the UK and Ireland.
 It has a workforce of around 150, including office personnel and engineers out in the field.

-RedSky software enables construction companies to achieve and maintain competitive advantage.
+RedSky software enables construction companies to achieve and maintain a competitive advantage.
 We make real-time actions visible, enabling you to control change, eliminate risk and achieve ongoing incremental gains from improved operational efficiency.
 Across all types of construction and contracting projects our software is scalable, modular and proven to improve performance and productivity.

 Download the full case study HERE.